Actindo-AG/Documentation/RetailSuiteAccounting/Integration/02_ManageTaxKeys.md

 1. Enter an available tax key in the *Key* field.

   > [Info] Check which tax keys are still available by navigating through the list.
-Make sure that the entry fields are cleared before entering any data.
+Make sure that the input fields are cleared before entering any data.
 If they are not, click the [CLEAR] button.

 2. Enter a description for the tax key in the *Description* field, for example **VAT 19%**.